Dalet: Significance

 In gematria, dalet symbolizes the number four.

 The letter dalet, along with the He (and very rarely Gimel) is used to represent the Names of God in Judaism.
 The letter He is used commonly, and the dalet is rarer.
 A good example is the keter (crown) of a tallit, which has the blessing for donning the tallit, and has the name of God usually represented by a dalet.
 A reason for this is that He is used as an abbreviation for HaShem "The Name" and the dalet is used as a non-sacred way of referring to God.

-Dalet as a prefix in Aramaic (the language of the Talmud) is a preposition meaning "that", or "which", or also "from" or "of"; since many Talmudic terms have found their way into Hebrew, one can hear dalet as a prefix in many phrases (as in Mitzvah Doraitah; a mitzvah from the Torah.)
+Dalet as a prefix in Aramaic (the language of the Talmud) is a preposition meaning "that", or "which", or also "from" or "of"; since many Talmudic terms have found their way into Hebrew, one can hear dalet as a prefix in many phrases (as in Mitzvah Doraitah; a mitzvah from the Torah).

-In modern Hebrew the frequency of the usage of dalet, out of all the letters, is 2.59%.
+In an undisclosed sample of Modern Hebrew writings the frequency of the usage of dalet was discovered to be is 2.59%.